If you want to get in touch with influential people (aka: BUSY people), you need to know how to email them.

 Knowing how to write outreach emails might seem like a “no-brainer” or maybe even an unnecessary skill to have, but I can assure you the opposite, on both accounts.

-Due to the fact that “tweeting” is so impersonal and a cold phone call is so annoying, email is the ideal platform for reaching out, yet for busy people, even their inbox is something that is viewed as a “task”, meaning they want to get in and out as quickly as possible.
+Due to the fact that tweeting is so impersonal and a cold phone call is so annoying, email is the ideal platform for reaching out.
+Yet for busy people, even their inbox is something that is viewed as a “task,” meaning they want to get in and out as quickly as possible.

+The world revolves around me.
+Me, me, me.
+My favorite person: Me.
 I don’t want email from you.
 I don’t want junk mail from you.
 I want me-mail.

 — Seth Godin

-Before we get into how to get busy people to actually read your emails, we need to tackle phase 1: you must understand how to
+Before we get into how to get busy people to actually read your emails, we need to tackle phase 1: you must understand how to avoid the trash bin.

 When deciding whether to read or delete an email, our brains go through this common evaluation process: